List of Planet of the Apes characters: Will Rodman

+Caroline Aranha

+Caroline Aranha is a virtuous primatologist and veterinarian at the San Francisco Zoo; as well as the heroine and girlfriend of Will Rodman in Rise of the Planet of the Apes.
+Aranha was played by Freida Pinto.

 Charles Rodman

 Charles Rodman is a sufferer of Alzheimer's disease and father to Will Rodman in Rise of the Planet of the Apes.
 Rodman was played by John Lithgow.

-Charles Rodman, having once been a talented professional pianist and music teacher, is suffering from Alzheimer's and slowly losing his faculties.
+Charles, having once been a talented professional pianist and music teacher, is suffering from Alzheimer's and slowly losing his faculties.
 Charles' son, Will, is researching for a cure to Alzheimer's using apes as test subjects at Gen-Sys Laboratories.
 Will secretly and irresponsibly tests an experimental drug on Charles, after seeing how the drugs affects a chimpanzee named Caesar, who he is rearing at home.
 Charles recovers his mental abilities and is able to play the piano again.
 This continues for five years, with Charles helping to raise Caesar.
 Altercations with a neighbor occur as Charles starts to relapse, showing symptoms of Alzheimer's returning, with the most serious incident resulting in Caesar attacking and biting the neighbor, causing the police to be involved.

 Steven Jacobs

 Steven Jacobs is the manager of Gen-Sys Laboratories and the main antagonist in 2011's Rise of the Planet of the Apes.
 Jacobs was played by David Oyelowo, the last name of the character being a nod to Arthur P. Jacobs, the producer of the original Planet of the Apes series.

 Jacobs runs the laboratories, supervising Dr Rodman's research on drugs to cure Alzheimer's.
 One of Rodman's chimpanzee subjects goes berserk and Jacobs shuts down research on the drug.
-Eight years later, Jacobs discovers Rodman has been using the drug on his own father and approves further work to refine it, including tests on more subjects against the warnings of Rodman.
-The main test subject, a chimpanzee named Caesar, escapes the laboratories to the San Bruno Ape Shelter.
+Five years later, Jacobs discovers Rodman has been using the drug on his own father and approves further work to refine it, including tests on more subjects against the warnings of Rodman.
+The main test subject, a chimpanzee named Caesar, escapes the laboratories to the San Bruno Primate Shelter.
 Jacobs loses other chimpanzees at his labs after they are attacked by Caesar.
 Jacobs chases the fleeing ape subjects with the help of the police and attempts to destroy them on the Golden Gate Bridge.
 Jacobs is coordinating the hunt from a helicopter, which crashes onto the bridge.
 As Jacobs pleads for help from the apes, Caesar turns his back, leaving him to face Koba, a previous test subject, who pushes Jacobs and the helicopter off the bridge to his death.

 Dodge Landon

-Dodge Landon is an employee at the San Bruno Ape Shelter in Rise of the Planet of the Apes where he enjoys abusing the apes.
+Dodge Landon is an employee at the San Bruno Primate Shelter in Rise of the Planet of the Apes where he enjoys abusing the apes.
 Landon was played by Tom Felton, the first and last name being nods to the two astronauts Dodge and Landon in the original Planet of the Apes.